-How To Bet On The NFL In Pennsylvania – 2023 Guide
+How To Bet On The NFL In Pennsylvania – 2024 Guide

 The NFL has become a year-round phenomenon, long ago eclipsing Major League Baseball in terms of national popularity.

-On this page, we provide a complete guide to betting on the NFL at legal PA sportsbooks, including tidbits on the upcoming season, how to shop for the best lines, the bet types offered by sportsbooks, and key dates in the 2020 season.
+On this page, we provide a complete guide to betting on the NFL at legal PA sportsbooks, including tidbits on the upcoming season, how to shop for the best lines, the bet types offered by sportsbooks, and key dates in the 2023-24 NFL season.
 You’ll also find an in-depth look at Pennsylvania’s two NFL teams and how they have fared against the spread in recent years.

 Best NFL betting sites in PA